 By Daniella Dueñas

-WOODLAND, CA – Christopher Lee Garcia was charged on Jan.
+WOODLAND, CA – The accused was charged on Jan.
 23 of this year with a felony after he allegedly tackled his former girlfriend to the ground, causing his ex-partner to sustain an injury, a “friction mark.”

-This week, in Yolo County Superior Court, Garcia lost his preliminary hearing and now faces trial after his arraignment Oct.
+This week, in Yolo County Superior Court, the accused lost his preliminary hearing and now faces trial after his arraignment Oct.
 17 because the judge considered there was “too much history” to reduce the charges.

 The story of how this incident occurred varied between the officer, Shaun Kattenhorn, the accused and even the victim.

 Officer Shaun Kattenhorn testified, “When I first arrived on scene, I observed two female adults hugging one another in the middle of the street.”

 He said the accused’s sister had apparently overheard a verbal argument between the accused and his ex-girlfriend and then saw him on top of her in the middle of the street.
 Officer Kattenhorn noted that the victim had an injury on her arm, which was emitting fresh blood.

 Kattenhorn learned from the victim that she and the accused had been sitting on the porch, and the accused seemed upset by her cellphone call logs, and believed she may have been cheating on him.